Le Bellot

 Itineraries

-MS Le Bellot cruise itinerary program (like for the other Explorer-class yachts) offers unique itineraries to offbeat port and island destinations around the world, including Caribbean, Europe (Baltic and Mediterranean), East Asia, Australia, Indian Ocean and Pacific Ocean islands (Oceania), Canadian Arctic, Brazil Amazon (Orinoco River), South America and Antarctica.
-On each voyage, passengers enjoy professional lectures and media presentations, led by the ship's naturalists and themed on the regional wildlife and local cultures.
+MS Le Bellot’s itineraries include unique destinations worldwide: the Caribbean, Europe (Baltic and Mediterranean), East Asia, Australia, Indian Ocean and Pacific islands (Oceania), Canadian Arctic, Brazil’s Amazon (Orinoco River), South America, and Antarctica.
+Each voyage includes enrichment lectures and presentations by naturalists, focused on regional wildlife and culture.

-December through March each year, most of the CDP fleet is deployed in polar regions (Arctic and Antarctica).
+Between December and March, most of the Ponant fleet operates in polar regions (Arctic and Antarctica).

 Photos of Le Bellot